SV3N77/portfolio-v2/projects/anime-db.md

 AnimeDB was an amazing project to do as this project allowed me to learn to use a public API.
 In this project I used react-query and its ability to query cache so that if the same query is searched then it doesn't need to fetch another time.
 I also implemented infinite scroll with both react-query and NextJS getStaticProps so that if you scroll down to the bottom it will load more results.
-I used react-intersection-observer to check if the page is at the bottom.

 The AnimeDB was an amazing project which further enhanced my web development knowledge and was enjoyable to create.
 I am most proud of this project as it shows the accumalation of my knowledge in web development.